 The curriculum involves 300 hours to satisfy South Carolina state requirements.
-The primary purpose of the Nail Technology course is to train students in the basic manipulative skills, safety judgments, proper work habits, and desirable attitude necessary to pass the state board examination and acquire competency in an entry-level job position as a nail care technician or related career avenue.
+The primary purpose of the Nail Technology course is to train students in the basic manipulative skills, safety judgments, proper work habits, and desirable attitude necessary to pass the state board examination and acquire competency in an entry-level job position as a nail care technician or related career avenue .

-Graduates are prepared to become an entry level manicurist.
+\Graduates are prepared to become an entry level manicurist.

+This course is taught in English.
 Columbia campus only.